khralovich/happy-caturday/README.md

 Chrome extension that shows a new cat picture everyday =^._.^= ∫

-Made with help of [TheCatApi](https://docs.thecatapi.com/#thecatapi--developer-experience).
+Made with help of [TheCatApi](https://docs.thecatapi.com/#thecatapi--developer-experience) and my own cat Arch.